vorpalnet/blade/INSTALLING.md

    This step also grows/shrinks the cluster, re-provisions engine hosts, verifies the cluster, deploys the WebLogic Remote Console, and opens firewall ports.

+   On the front-door box it also owns the **edge nginx reverse proxy**.
+The **nginx** row sets the vhosts (admin → AdminServer, apps → engine0), the backend address, cert paths, and whether naxsi is on; the **ngx** row renders `/etc/nginx/nginx.conf`, validates it off to the side, backs up the old one, and reloads.
+The rendered config terminates TLS and forwards both HTTP and WebSocket — the `Upgrade`/`Connection` headers are hop-by-hop, so a proxy that forgets to re-set them turns the Configurator/WebRTC handshake into a 302 to login.
+The backend defaults to this box's routable address, not `127.0.0.1`: the AdminServer SSL listener binds its ListenAddress, which localhost can't reach.

 **STEP 6 — Deploy settings.** The build mode (dev or prod), SSH user, and the admin URL that `deploy.sh` will use. `install.sh` computes the admin URL from the live domain